MahmoudGoda2003/Qcademy/README.md

 - **Q5: Is DataHive compatible with Java?**
   - **A5:** Yes, DataHive is cross-language compatible.
 We have developed a dedicated Java driver (SimpleDBDriver) that seamlessly integrates with DataHive.
 This Java driver allows Java applications to interact with the database, extending its usability to diverse programming ecosystems.

-## 6. Contributing <a name="contributing"></a>
+## 7. Contributing <a name="contributing"></a>

-Contributions to DataHive are welcome!
+Contributions to Qcademy are welcome!
 Feel free to fork the repository, make improvements, and create pull requests.

-## 7. License <a name="license"></a>
+## 8. License <a name="license"></a>

-DataHive is released under the MIT License.
-See the [LICENSE](https://github.com/YahyaAzzam/SimpleFSDB/blob/master/LICENSE) file for details.
+Qcademy is released under the MIT License.
+See the [LICENSE](https://github.com/MahmoudGoda2003/Qcademy/blob/main/LICENSE) file for details.

-## 8. Upcoming Features <a name="upcoming-features">
+## 9. Upcoming Features <a name="upcoming-features">
-   - Stay tuned for future updates and additional features.
-We are constantly working on enhancing DataHive to provide an even better data storage solution for your needs.
+Stay tuned for future updates and additional features.
+We are constantly working on enhancing DataHive to provide an even better data storage solution for your needs, including:

+   - Granting Certificate of Completion
+   - Student’s Timetable
+   - Discussion Tab for Each Course
 -----
-*Note: This documentation provides an overview of DataHive's functionality and usage.
-For detailed code explanations, refer to the source code and comments in SimpleFSDB's repository.*